FERRIES 2023: The passenger experience and electric ferries

 FERRIES 2023: The passenger experience and electric ferriesWritten by Heather Ervin

-On November 15, Day 2 of Marine Log’s FERRIES 2023 conference, David Tyler, co-founder of Artemis Technologies—a high-performance maritime design and applied technologies company—will outline the EF-24 passenger ferry and how electric ferries can enhance the passenger experience.
+On November 15, Day 2 of Marine Log’s FERRIES 2023 conference, David Tyler, co-founder of Artemis Technologies—a high-performance maritime design and applied technologies company—will outline the Artemis EF-24 Passenger ferry and how electric ferries can enhance the passenger experience.

-The EF-24 passenger ferry provides a cost-effective public transport solution that helps address air pollution, congestion, and noise.
-The ferry is powered by Artemis’ eFoiler electric propulsion system, with a top speed of 38 knots and a foiling range of 115 nautical miles at 25 knots.
+The EF-24 Passenger ferry provides a cost-effective public transport solution that helps address air pollution, congestion, and noise.
+The ferry is powered by Artemis’ eFoiler electric propulsion system, with a top speed of 36 knots and a foiling range of 95 nautical miles at 25 knots.

-During his presentation, Tyler aims to go over the eFoiler technology in addition to:
+During his presentation, Tyler aims to go over the Artemis eFoiler technology in addition to:

-- Building Belfast Maritime cluster as a world leader in maritime innovation.
+- Building Belfast Maritime Consortium as a world leader in maritime innovation.

 - Pioneer workboat test program and validation of technology.

-- Building and launching the first Artemis EF-24 passenger ferry with Condor Ferries and its U.S. application.
+- Building and launching the first Artemis EF-24 Passenger ferry with Condor Ferries and its U.S. application.

-The first EF-24 passenger ferry will be launched in 2024, and operated by Condor Ferries, servicing a route between Belfast and Bangor, Northern Ireland.
+The first EF-24 Passenger ferry will be launched in 2024, and operated by Condor Ferries, servicing a route between Belfast and Bangor, Northern Ireland.

 Meet David Tyler

+David is a co-founder and board member of Artemis Technologies, a global leader in transformative clean maritime solutions based in Belfast, UK.
+David was instrumental in the creation of the Belfast Maritime Consortium, led by Artemis Technologies, including securing of a £33m grant from UK Research and Innovation’s Strength in Places Fund to develop the company’s transformative eFoiler technology and launch the world’s first 100% electric foiling passenger ferry, the Artemis EF-24 Passenger.

+David is Chair of Maritime UK’s Regional Council, a member of the U.K. Department for Transport’s Maritime Council which was established in 2023 to provide the top level of governance across all themes and drive delivery of the U.K. Government’s Maritime 2050 recommendations.

-A director and shareholder of Artemis Technologies, Tyler is a founding member of Artemis Technologies.
-Prior to that, he was commercial director for Artemis Racing and a former international hockey player.
-Having previously worked at IMG and Havas Media, he founded Tyler Sports Management in 2009, representing an impressive portfolio of clients including Mo Farah, Mike Brown, Iain Percy OBE, Christine Ohuruogu MBE, and Allan Wells MBE.
+A former international hockey player and law graduate from the University of Birmingham, David has a wealth of experience in Sales and Marketing.
+Having previously worked at IMG and Havas Media, David founded Tyler Sports Management in 2009, representing an impressive portfolio of clients including Mo Farah, Mike Brown, Iain Percy OBE, Christine Ohuruogu MBE, and Allan Wells MBE.
 After Tyler Sports Management was acquired in 2014, he joined Artemis Racing to lead the Swedish America’s Cup team’s commercial program, before co-founding Artemis Technologies.
-Tyler is also a founding trustee of the Andrew Simpson Foundation.
-He is responsible for sales, marketing, and product development strategy at Artemis Technologies.
+David is also a founding trustee of the Andrew Simpson Foundation.

 FERRIES 2023: The Conference